-How does the amino acid sequence of a protein chain determine and remain its 3D folded state?
+How does the amino acid sequence of a protein chain determine and maintain its 3D folded state?
 How do small proteins fold?

 Short Peptide Folding